MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-sentinel-for-sap.md

 - To push the SAP HANA syslog to a Microsoft Sentinel workspace, install [Azure Monitor Agent](/azure/azure-monitor/agents/agents-overview) parallel to the standard version of Microsoft Operations Management Suite.
 By default, Operations Management Suite pushes data to the telemetry workspace.
 You can redirect the Azure Monitor Agent logs to the Microsoft Sentinel workspace.

 - By default, the HANA auditing trail is written to a database table called CSTABLE.
 The security team uses functionalities, like capturing firefighter logins, to consume the audit logs from the databases.
-Hence we can't repoint the default logging to syslog.
-However, we can redirect different audit trails to different targets.
-Thus, all the Microsoft Sentinel-related audit policies point to Level *Alert*.
-All *Alert* level logs are directed to SYSLOG with this change.
+You can't repoint the default logging to syslog, but you can redirect different audit trails to different targets, so that all the Microsoft Sentinel-related audit policies point to the alert level.
+When you implement this change, all alert-level logs go to syslog.

 ## Microsoft Sentinel rules